 The tree-lined streets and modernist architecture of Eixample look like any other area of Barcelona.
 However, Eixample is, in fact, the Catalonian city’s most prominent and concentrated gay district.
-In addition to being the heart of gay culture in Barcelona, Eixample is also a hub of shopping, entertainment, and nightlife, drawing countless gay travellers from across the globe every year.
+In addition to being the heart of gay culture in Barcelona, Eixample is also a hub of shopping, entertainment, and nightlife, drawing countless gay travelers from across the globe every year.

 In the summer months, the streets of Eixample are alive and bustling with people spilling out of the cafes and bars that line them.
 The area is now host to the majority of the city’s nightlife, with many of Barcelona’s best gay bars and Barcelona’s best gay clubs all within walking distance of one another.

 Eixample developed at the end of the 19th century in line with the idea of radical urbanisation that was popular in Spain at the time.
 With influences from Gaudi and several French and Spanish architects of the time, Eixample has some of the best examples of the modernist and gothic architectural styles that epitomise the aesthetic of Barcelona.

 Acevi Villaroel is a popular choice for many gay travelers because of its central location in Eixample but its not just the positioning of this hotel that makes it so sought after.
 Acevi Villaroel also features elegant and classically designed rooms that give guests access to the plentiful facilities on offer, including the wellness centre, rooftop pool, and complimentary breakfast buffet.